Loving Your Family

 - What are some ideals to strive for as a family?

 - Discuss ways in which families can pray together, offering specific ideas.

-- Who influences children more, society, friends or parents?
+- Who influences children the most society, friends, or parents?
 What is the ideal and what can be done about this?

-- Optional – Civil society has introduced “gay marriage” into many laws.
-While maintaining a deep respect for every person, including those who have chosen to enter into a same-sex union, discuss the effects you may see in regards to same-sex couples adopting children.
+- Optional – Civil society has introduced “gay marriage” into law.
+While maintaining a deep respect for every person, including those who have chosen to enter into a same-sex union, discuss the effects you might see in regards to same-sex couples adopting children.

-- Here is an article you may want to read ahead of time as a basis for the Church teaching on same-sex unions: The Church on Being Gay and Having a Gay Partner
+- Here is an article you might want to read ahead of time as a basis for the Church teaching on same-sex unions: The Church on Being Gay and Having a Gay Partner

 - Discuss the role of society in regards to the family.
 How should civil authorities, the media, communities, etc., support the family?

-- What form of honor, respect and obedience to we owe to civil authorities?
+- What forms of honor, respect, and obedience do we owe to civil authorities?
 What about corruption within civil authorities and laws?
 How should we approach this in accord with God’s will?

-- If time permits, spend time discussion the three conditions of a mortal sin: grave matter, full knowledge and complete consent of the will.
+- If time permits, spend time discussing the three conditions of a mortal sin: grave matter, full knowledge, and complete consent of the will.
 Apply these factors to earlier discussions on sins within the family so as to help identify some of the most serious violations of this Commandment.